 Everyone agrees that your cat Captain Boots is adorable.
 Nobody would deny that.
-Unfortunately he is killing your chances online with a sizable chunk of the dating public.
+You might even think it's a dating photo older women will love.
+Unfortunately, he is killing your chances online with a sizable chunk of the dating public.
 According to Zoosk:

 "Both men and women who posed with animals in their photos lowered the average number of messages they received by 53%."

 That is a HUGE decrease in the number of messages received.
 A decrease that large also shows that it isn't just the non-pet owners that are turned off by your snuggle fest with Captain Boots.
 Men and women across the board are put off by photos with animals.
 Even if you have that amazing photo of you with a tiger from your trip to Thailand you might reconsider including it.
 Cougars don't like to see other cougars.

 This may strike you as little odd, especially considering how many dog and cat lovers there are out there.
 It starts to make more sense if you take a minute and try to think of a sexy photo with a man or women and a dog.
 Any luck?
 No?
 Then you should consider keeping Captain Boots out of your online dating pictures.